Pixelikas/First-Godot-Project/README.md

 # First-Godot-Project
-My very first project using Godot and GDScript.
+My very first project using Godot and GDScript, made in 2020.